lourou/lourou/README.md

 - 🤝 Forged partnerships with leading European companies, including **N26, Zalando, Auto1, BlaBlaCar, Inserm, and Orange**.
 - 💡 Delivered **customized training programs** in tech, empowering individuals to advance their careers and businesses.
 - 📈 Contributed to the success of numerous developers in **Data Science, Machine Learning, and MLOps**.

+## Builds

+- [Calgrid](https://calgrid.com): make anything a date.
+Convert text notes, tickets, and booking emails into neatly organized calendar invites.
+- [Jungle Program](https://www.jungleprogram.com) is community of 250+ developers with training programs in Data Science and Machine Learning.
+- Lacompany, a web and mobile app development shop I ran for 12 years in Paris and Berlin between 2008-2020.
+- Vmix.fm (offline) was an internet radio with 5 channels dedicated to electronic music featuring worldwide artists and live DJ shows.

 ## 🤙 Get in Touch